apache/incubator-datalab/USER_GUIDE.md

 Administrator can edit already existing project:
 - Add or remove group;
 - Add new endpoint;
-- switch off/on 'Use shared image' option.
+- Switch off/on 'Use shared image' option.

 To edit the project hit "Edit project" and choose option which you want to add, remove or change.
 For applying changes click on "Update" button.

 To stop Edge node hit "Stop edge node".
 After that confirm "OK" in confirmation popup.
-All related instances change its status from 'Running' to "Stopping" and soon becomes "Stopped".
+All related instances change its status from 'Running' to "Stopping" and soon become "Stopped".
 You are able to start Edge node again after a while and proceed with your work.
 Do not forget to start notebook again if you want to continue with your analytics.
 Because start Edge node does not start related instances.

 To terminate Edge node hit "Terminate edge node".
 After that confirm "OK" in confirmation popup.
-All related instances change its status to "Terminating" and soon becomes "Terminated".
+All related instances change its status to "Terminating" and soon become "Terminated".

 ## Environment management <a name="environment_management"></a>

-DLab Environment Management page is an administration page allowing admins to see the list of all users environments and to stop/terminate all of them.
+DLab Environment Management page is an administration page allowing adminstrator to see the list of all users environments and to stop/terminate all of them.

 To access Environment management page either navigate to it via main menu: